Gabriela Mistral: Early life

 Mistral was born in Vicuña, Chile, but grew up in Montegrande, an Andean village where she attended a primary school taught by her older sister, Emelina Molina.
 Despite the financial problems caused by Emelina later on, Mistral held great respect for her.
 Her father, Juan Gerónimo Godoy Villanueva, was also a schoolteacher but deserted the family when she was three years old and died alone and estranged in 1911.
 Poverty was a constant presence in her early life.
 Although her family's poverty and frequent moves kept her from regularly attending school, at the age of fifteen she began supporting herself and her mother, Petronila Alcayaga, a seamstress, by working as a teacher's aide in Compañía Baja, a seaside town near La Serena, Chile.

 From 1904 to 1908, Mistral published some early poems, including Ensoñaciones ("Dreams"), Carta Íntima ("Intimate Letter"), and Junto al Mar ("By the Sea"), in the local newspapers El Coquimbo: Diario Radical and La Voz de Elqui, using different pseudonyms and variations of her name.

-In 1906, Mistral met Romelio Ureta, a railway worker, who took his own life in 1909.
-Shortly after, her second love married someone else.
-These heartbreaks were reflected in her early poetry and gained recognition with her first published literary work in 1914, Sonetos de la muerte ("Sonnets on Death").
-To protect her job as a teacher, she used a pen name, fearing the consequences of revealing her true identity.
-Mistral won first prize in the national literary contest Juegos Florales held in Santiago, the capital of Chile.
+In 1906, Mistral might have met Romelio Ureta, a railway worker, who took his own life in 1909.
+Whether the poet had any direction connection with Ureta is murkey: subsequent investigators have cast doubt on the episode, which her closest family members denied p.
+128-142.
+The emotions reflected on this suicide are marked in other poems that she later published as Desolación (1922), her first volume which was and is still celebrated thoughout the Spanish-speaking world.
+"Selected Poems of Gabriela Mistral" (1957) Mistral won first prize in the national literary contest Juegos Florales held in Santiago, the capital of Chile.
 Exploring themes of death and life more broadly than previous Latin American poets, she expanded her poetic horizons.
 While Mistral had passionate friendships with both men and women, which influenced her writing, she kept her emotional life private.

 After winning the Juegos Florales, she rarely used her given name, Lucila Godoy, for her publications.
 She constructed her pseudonym from the names of two of her favorite poets, Gabriele D'Annunzio and Frédéric Mistral, the French winner of the 1904 Nobel Prize in Literature, or, according to another account, as a combination of the Archangel Gabriel and the mistral wind of Provence.

-In 1922, Mistral published her debut book, Desolación ("Desolation"), with assistance from Federico de Onis, the Director of the Hispanic Institute of New York.
+In 1922, Mistral published her debut book, Desolación ("Desolation"), with assistance from Federico de Onis, the director of the Hispanic Institute of New York.
 The collection of poems explored themes such as motherhood, religion, nature, morality, and love for children.
 Her personal sorrows were reflected in the poems, solidifying her international reputation.
 Departing from the modernist trends in Latin America, Mistral's work was hailed by critics as straightforward yet simplistic.
 Two years later, in 1924, she released her second book, Ternura ("Tenderness").